-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Usher

-The R&B singer took his two sons, Usher Jr. and Naviyd, as his dates when he was honored with a star on the Hollywood Walk of Fame in 2016.
+The R&B singer took his two sons as his dates when he was honored with a star on the Hollywood Walk of Fame in 2016.

 Photo: